 In a space where there are many brands to choose from, it isn’t always easy figuring out what to use versus another.
-I have personally been using Vital Proteins Collagen Peptides for over two years now and don’t plan on switching anytime soon.
+I have personally been using Vital Proteins Collagen Peptides for over three years now and don’t plan on switching anytime soon.
 It is so crazy how fast that went and I remember when I first started adding it to my hot tea or smoothies or baking with it, people would ask me what the beep is that white powder?!
 I still get funky looks from people at coffee shops when I whip it out of my travel packet.

 A few weeks ago, I asked you guys if you had any questions about collagen and wow did a lot of questions come in.
 I cannot thank you enough for sending through your questions so I had an idea on what kind of info you wanted to learn about.
 I have rounded up the most common inquires here for you!
 Everything you need to know about collagen is here in this blog post for you to reference anytime.